What's New

 5. The De-Dollarization Angle: A Double-Edged Sword

-While de-dollarization makes gold attractive, there is a "counter-intuitive" risk.
-If India successfully moves a large portion of its trade to the Rupee, the demand for USD in India will drop.
-This could lead to a stronger Rupee over the long term.
-Since gold is priced globally in Dollars, a strengthening Rupee can actually suppress domestic gold price growth.
+While de-dollarization makes gold attractive, there is a counterintuitive risk.
+If India successfully shifts a large share of its trade to rupee settlement, demand for USD in India will drop β€” which could lead to a stronger Rupee over the long term.
+Since gold is priced globally in dollars, a strengthening rupee can suppress domestic gold price growth even when global spot prices rise.

-However, proponents of the "Safe Haven" theory argue that a world without a single dominant currency is naturally more chaotic.
-Geopolitical instability in the Middle East or the South China Sea traditionally drives global capital into gold.
-In 2026, the RBI's strategy reflects this: they have reportedly increased gold reserves to over 880 tonnes, signaling that even the central bank values gold as a diversification tool.
-(Source: World Gold Council / RBI Annual Report; figures subject to revision.)
+That said, proponents of the safe haven theory argue that a world without a single dominant currency is structurally more volatile.
+Geopolitical instability in the Middle East or the South China Sea tends to push global capital into gold as a reserve.
+The RBI's own positioning reflects this view: as of December 2025, India's gold reserves stood at 880.18 tonnes, valued at over $113 billion β€” signalling that the central bank treats gold as a core diversification tool.
+(Source: RBI Bulletin / World Gold Council; figures subject to revision.)

 6. Comprehensive Investor FAQ